MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/server/dotnet-core.md

 * `Version` (`byte[]`) provides an opaque value that changes on every write.
 * `Deleted` (`bool`) is true if the record has been deleted but not yet purged.

-These Datasync library maintains these properties.
-Do not modify these properties in your own code.
+The Data sync library maintains these properties.
+Don't modify these properties in your own code.

 ### Update the `DbContext`